aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/removeat/_index.md

 ## ShapeCollection.RemoveAt method

-Removes the element at the specified index of the collection.
+Removes the shape at the specified index from the shape collection.

 ```csharp
 public void RemoveAt(int index)